isomerpages/moe-compassvalepri/pages/privacy.md

 4. If you provide us with personally identifiable data:<br>
 <div>a.
 We may share necessary data with other Government agencies, so as to serve you in the most efficient and effective way unless such sharing is prohibited by law.<br>
-<div>b.
+b.
 We will NOT share your Personal Data with non-Government entities, except where such entities have been authorised to carry out specific Government services. <br>
-<div>c.
+c.
 For your convenience, we may also display the data you had supplied to us or other Government Agencies.
 This will speed up the transaction and save you the trouble of repeating previous submissions.
 Should the data be out-of-date, please supply us the latest data.</div>

 5. To safeguard your Personal Data, all electronic storage and transmission of Personal Data is secured with appropriate security technologies.